Decending/Drone-Project-FLAP/README.md

 CREDIT
 -----------
-Credit goes to Emil Fresk and Elias Small for the existing code which were modified and used in this project, specifially the vicon communication and the kfly communication.
+Credit goes to Emil Fresk and Elias Small for the existing code which were modified and used in this project, specifially the kfly communication as well as the vicon communication used at the FROST lab at Luleå University of Technology.